drmingdrmer/raft-rejoin-bug/raft-rs-replication-bug.md

 }
 ```

-This directly addresses the root cause by allowing the leader to distinguish messages from different membership configurations.
+This directly fixes the root cause—the leader can now tell which membership configuration a message comes from.

 ### Solution 2: Generation Counters

-Add a generation counter to Progress that increments each time a node rejoins:
+Another approach is to add a generation counter to Progress that increments each time a node rejoins:

 ```rust
 pub struct Progress {